ishaaaa8/ChicCircle/README.md

     npm start
     ```

-    This will start a local development server, allowing you to explore ShamishGists on your browser.
+    This will start a local development server, allowing you to explore the project on your browser.

+## 🚀 Usage

+After installation, open your browser and go to `http://localhost:3000` to start using the application.

-## Technologies Used
+## 🛠 Technologies Used
 - **Frontend**: React, HTML, CSS
 - **Backend**: Node.js, Express
 - **Database**: MongoDB